coyleandrew/Web-Scraper/README.md

 ## Background
 Dining services provides for a number locations around campus with diverse offerings but lacks a centralized search.
-Finding the nearest dining service that offricers Tacos is non trivial.
+Finding the nearest dining service that offers Tacos is non trivial.

 ## Installation